Enchanted Intimate Ireland - A Small Public Group Coach Tour

 USA – Dublin

 Depart USA for overnight flight to Ireland.
-Dinner is served shortly after take-off.
+Flight not included.

 Morning arrival at Dublin Airport where after clearing customs, you transfer on own via taxi to your Dublin City Centered Hotel.
 We then check into our Five Star Dublin hotel all located in the very heart of Dublin City.
 Within walking distance to many shops, restaurants pubs and theatre.
-The rest of the day is free to browse this 1000 year old city on your own.
-Overnight Dublin.
-Hammond will select the five star hotel from the following: the Shelbourne, Westbury, Fitzwilliam, Intercontinental or Westin Hotel.
+The rest of the day is free to browse this 1000-year-old city on your own.
+Overnight Dublin Westbury Hotel.

 After a hearty Irish breakfast we meet out driver guide in the lobby.
 We take a half day panoramic view of Dublin.
+Included is a visit to Guinness Storehouse.
 Your driver will drop you off at Grafton Street in the heart of Dublin where you can enjoy lunch in one of the many pubs or restaurants.
 As you walk along, you’re bound to find yourself mesmerized by the dozen or so street performers and musicians hoping to entertain you.
 You may want to venture to Temple Bar; the neighborhood is Dublin’s famous party hub for a Guinness.
-This evening the driver guide will transport you to Taylor’s Three Rocks for a rip roaring evening of song and dance accompanied by great selections of Irish food to delight your palate.
-Overnight in Dublin.
+Overnight in Dublin Westbury Hotel.

 Belfast-Glens of Antrim-Giant’s Causeway-Belfast

 Today after breakfast we may take a tour of Ireland’s Burren (Bhoireann).
 The survival of both alpine and Mediterranean plants in this unusual habitat continues to arouse and delight its visitors.
 The Burren contains dozens of megalithic tombs, Celtic crosses and a ruined Cistercian Abbey dating from the 12th century, Corcomroe.
-Continue on and gaze at the majestic awe of the breathtaking Cliffs of Moher.
+Continue and gaze at the majestic awe of the breathtaking Cliffs of Moher.
 The cliffs, a spectacular natural phenomenon, rise 660 feet above the Atlantic.
-As you leave the cliffs you’ll travel through the little village of Liscannor and just across the bay, you’ll see the beautiful seaside village and golfers’ mecca, Lahinch.
-Overnight at the Inn at Dromoland.
+As you leave the cliffs, you’ll travel through the little village of Liscannor and just across the bay, you’ll see the beautiful seaside village and golfers’ mecca, Lahinch.
+Overnight Clayton Hotel Limerick.

 After breakfast we head to Killarney.
 It is one of Ireland’s leading tourist destinations because of the abundant lake and mountain scenery in Killarney National Park.
 It is also situated on the scenic drive of the Ring of Kerry.
-The focal point of the National Park is Muckross House, gardens and farms.
-Dating from 1843 it is a former private residence where you can view the children's toys, the famous Killarney furniture of the library & drawing room & the famous specially prepared bedroom where Queen Victoria slept during her visit in 1861.
-Dinner and overnight Malton Hotel
+Dinner and Overnight Great Southern Hotel.

 After breakfast we depart Killarney for the Dingle Peninsula.
 The journey begins with some of the most magnificent scenery in all of Ireland.
 The little town of Dingle is straight out of a story book.
 The fishing boats in the harbor and tiny brightly painted pubs portray a time that has continued to stand still.
 The population of 1500 people and only 52 pubs are ready to welcome you this afternoon.
 Worth the wait is the native seafood chowder served up at lunch time with freshly baked brown bread.
 We continue on to Slea Head.
-Along the way, we will see bee hive style huts, originally inhabited by 12th century monks, which overlook the rugged Blasket Islands.
-The awe inspiring beauty of this particular area is unmatched.
+Along the way, we will see bee-hive style huts, originally inhabited by 12th century monks, which overlook the rugged Blasket Islands.
+The awe-inspiring beauty of this particular area is unmatched.
 There is no other landscape in Europe.
-Overnight at The Malton Hotel
+Overnight Great Southern Hotel.

 After breakfast we depart Cork.
-We travel via Cashel, where legend has it St. Patrick crowned the High Kings of Ireland in the 5th century for a photo op!
 We continue to the Medieval City of Kilkenny, where we enjoy a visit to The Kilkenny Castle which has been completely refurbished in recent years.
 The impressive Victorian building was erected in the mid-19th century when it served as a home to the Hackett family.
-We continue into County Wicklow, The Garden of Ireland.
-We visit Glendalough, monastic settlement of St. Kevin in the 6th century.
-Tonight we enjoy Irish entrainment and dinner at The Irish house Party.
-You can Immerse yourself in a night of traditional food and entertainment at the Irish House Party in Dublin.
-You’ll experience one of the city’s best ways to spend an evening at this dinner-and-show event complete with authentic Irish fare, diverse music, dancing and storytelling.
-Overnight Dublin.
-Hammond will select the five star hotel from the following: the Shelbourne, Westbury, Fitzwilliam, Intercontinental or Westin Hotel.
-(Upon arrival at the hotel, we bid farewell to our driver guide who has become like a member of the family)
+Continue to Dublin.
+Overnight Dublin Westbury Hotel.
+(Upon arrival at the hotel, we bid farewell to our driver guide who has become like a member of the family).

-I would suggest a Hop On Hop Off Dublin Bus Pass.
+Included is a Hop on Hop Off Dublin Bus Pass.
 You will be sure to see St. Patrick’s Cathedral where writer Jonathan Swift gave his sermons, The G.P.O. on O’Connell Street scene of the 1916 Easter Uprising where the bullet holes still remain to this day.
 Drive through famous Phoenix Park where the Pope said Mass in late 70’s and finally Trinity College to view the 8th century manuscripts, The Book of Kells, still preserved as they were when the Monks produced them all those centuries ago.
-Why not visit Guinness Storehouse for a peek at the makings of this world famous brew.
-Make sure to visit Dublin’s oldest Pub this afternoon, The Brazen Head.
-Overnight Dublin.
-Hammond will select the five star hotel from the following: the Shelbourne, Westbury, Fitzwilliam, Intercontinental or Westin Hotel.
+Overnight Dublin Westbury Hotel.